juandaantoniusapakpahan/market-basket-analysis-using-fp-growth-for-product-recommendation/README.md

 • days_since_prior_order: Number of days since the previous order of the same user

-• products: List of products bought in the orde
+• products: List of products bought in the orders